pedrotypes/pedrogilcarvalho.com/content/index.md

 ## recent experience

-I'm building out [Lengoo](https://lengoo.com)'s engineering organization in Berlin.
-I mentor a diverse team of engineers and managers, hire, and provide technical guidance across our products.
+Today I'm an engineering director at [Getir](https://getir.com).
+I support a group of managers whose distributed teams provide backend and customer-facing services that touch all of the verticals of Getir's global [super app](https://en.wikipedia.org/wiki/Super-app).

+I was head of engineering at [Lengoo](https://lengoo.com) before.
+We delivered translation AI services to businesses and individuals all across.
+My tenure straddled the pandemic, tackling the unique challenges of the times while growing a diverse engineering organization.

 Previously, I helped [Contentful](https://contentful.com)'s enterprise customers deliver content-centric software at scale across Europe and North America.
-I provided their teams with technical guidance and cross-functional organizational coaching.
+Serving as an enterprise solution architect, I provided their teams with technical guidance and cross-functional organizational coaching.
+All while managing Contentful's European SA team and founding the North American one.

 Before then, I led the Platform Engineering department at [Hellofresh](https://hellofresh.com) HQ in Berlin, where we handled worldwide cloud infrastructure, payments, and public APIs.
-We grew the engineering organization from 10 to over 100 headcount in my time, laying the foundations of [HelloTech](https://engineering.hellofresh.com/).
+As one of four heads of engineering, we grew the organization from 10 to over 100 headcount and laid down the foundations of [HelloTech](https://engineering.hellofresh.com/).

+And before that, I had about 15 years of experience building software.
+Sometimes alone as a freelancer or founder, mostly as part of teams.
+The drive to write code never left me.
+Even today I still identify as a programmer first and manager second.
+I see management as a way to bridge the gap that exists between senior leadership and individual contributors, creating the conditions for individuals as well as the broader organization to succeed.

 ## writing